alandegenhart/stabilizedbci/README.md

 - `trialData`: a structure of length T, where T is the number of trials.
 It will have the following fields:
 	- `id`: The id of each trial.
 	- `success`: True if the trial was a success.
+	- `freezeOnsetTime`: The onset time (in ms) of the "freeze" period of the trial, where the cursor position was not updated.
+	- `freezeOffsetTime`: The time point in the trial where cursor position updates began.
+	- `trialEndTime`: Time point when the trial ended.
+	- `time`: Times corresponding to spike count/decoded position updates.
 	- `binCounts`: The binned counts for the trial of shape electrodes x time_steps; these are the raw counts as recorded from all electrodes on the array; note that not all of these electrodes were good, so some of them were not used (see goodElectrodes below).
 	- `refPos`: The position of the cursor at the start of the bin.
 	- `tgtPos`: The position of the target.